Suppliers & partners

 5. Contract Criteria based on ESG Assessments and Requirements

-Based on the assessment result, we support suppliers to establish improvement or corrective action plans, and plan to conduct continuous monitoring on the improved outcome.
-We have set a minimum requirement that suppliers must comply with for contract awarding.
-Suppliers who are unable to meet expectations within a specified time frame will be temporarily excluded from the list of potential suppliers until they achieve compliance.
+Based on the assessment result, we are supporting suppliers to establish improvement or corrective action plans, and plan to conduct continuous monitoring on the improved outcome.

 We advocate sustainable supply chains, urging suppliers to adopt an integrated approach.
 Screening criteria prioritise scores of 50% or higher, showing dedication to our ESG goals.